‘Dancing With the Stars’: Tonya Harding’s Controversial Casting On ABC’s All-Athletes Season Has Fans Fired Up

 — Kevin Toy (@kevintoy888) April 13, 2018

-More than two decades ago, Tonya Harding made headlines in an Olympic figure skating scandal when her then-husband, Jeff Gillooly, orchestrated a violent attack on her rival, Nancy Kerrigan, at the U.S. Figure Skating Championships in Detroit in January 1994.
+More than two decades ago, Tonya Harding made headlines in an Olympic figure skating scandal when her then-husband, Jeff Gillooly, orchestrated a violent attack on her rival, Nancy Kerrigan, at the U.S. Figure Skating Championships in Detroit in January of 1994.

-At the time, Harding received three years probation, 500 hours of community service and a $160,000 fine, and three years later that he was banned for life by the U.S. Figure Skating Figure Skating Association from “sanctioned” events for her involvement in the scandal.
+At the time, Harding received three years probation, 500 hours of community service, and a $160,000 fine, and three years later that he was banned for life by the U.S. Figure Skating Figure Skating Association from “sanctioned” events for her involvement in the scandal.

 After the attack on Nancy Kerrigan, Tonya Harding was shunned by the skating community, but in recent years has tried to rehab her reputation.
 Tonya Harding was recently the subject of the recent hit big screen movie I, Tonya, which starred Margot Robbie.
 Now, Harding’s role on Dancing with the Stars will allow fans to see another side of her.